You’ll find the answers to all of our FAQs (frequently asked questions) about punting below.

 We have the flexibility to accommodate just about any reasonable request.
 Get in touch and we can discuss your requirements.

-The tours leave from the punt station adjacent to the ‘La Mimosa’ restaurant on the edge of Jesus Green.
+This will either be adjacent to the ‘La Mimosa’ restaurant on the edge of Jesus Green.
 The simplest way to get there is to travel to Magdalene Bridge at Quayside and follow the riverside walkway.
 During the peak season there is a sales kiosk for the punt station on Quayside.

 To find out about taking your Cambridge tour, click here for more info.